joshi-aditya/Expense-Manager/infrastructure/aws/cloudformation/README.md

 ```
 Bash csye6225-aws-cf-create-stack.sh
 ```
-* Enter the name of the stack
+* Enter the name of the stack to be created

 #### Stack deletion
 * To delete the stack, run the following script in terminal
 ```
 Bash csye6225-aws-cf-terminate-stack.sh
 ```
+* Enter the name of the stack to be deleted